udecode/plate/.changeset/sharp-humans-love.md

 "@udecode/plate-link": patch
 ---

 fix: copy/paste was blocked by the link plugin.
-Now it should work when the data is not an url or not inserted into a link
+Now it should work when the data is not a url and not inserted into a link